 The chief deity at Hierapolis was the Mother Goddess, Atargatis, or 'Athar'atha, Syriac Tar'atha, known to the people of Western Asia under many names, but identified in Greek as Hera.
 Her Hierapolitan cult was carried to Europe; it was widely observed in the cities of Syria and Mesopotamia.
 Her consort was Hadad or Zeus, and a triad was completed by a young god, called in Greek Apollo.
-Side by side with this triad, other planetary deities were worshipped at Hierapolis, for example the sun, Atlas (perhaps Kronos, Saturn), Hermes (Nabu, Mercury), Eileithyia, Aphrodite nina and her two daughters, were conducted to Hierapolis by their military escort, after fleeing to Edessa in 305 or 306; they drowned themselves in the river nearby.
-(This martyrology may, however, be legend rather than history.)
-In, probably, the middle of the fifth century Egeria travelled through Hierapolis on her pilgrimage to the shrine of St. Thomas at Edessa.
-See further pp. 78, 216 n.
-3.
+Side by side with this triad, other planetary deities were worshipped at Hierapolis, for example the sun, Atlas (perhaps Kronos, Saturn), Hermes (Nabu, Mercury), Eileithyia, Aphrodite

-- 1 Arabic 'Uzzā, cf. 'Aziz, p.
+Arabic 'Uzzā, cf. 'Aziz, p.
 106 n.
-1 below. - 2 Bombyx is the silkworm of the Near East, while Chinese silk is termed sericum. - 3 About twenty-three kilometres. - Constantius took the road through Hierapolis on his return to the west from Edessa in 361, and the same route was followed in the other direction by Julian when he invaded Parthian Mesopotamia.
-The martyrs, Dom-
+1 below.
+Bombyx is the silkworm of the Near East, while Chinese silk is termed sericum.

+About twenty-three kilometres.